 There are consistent sightings and known resident grizzly bears in District 1.
 Grizzly bears are a federally threatened and state-listed endangered species.
-Killing one, either unintentionally or intentionally, can bring costly fines and penalties, and even worse, set back recovery efforts for grizzly bears.
+Killing one, either unintentionally or intentionally, can bring costly fines and penalties, and set back recovery efforts for grizzly bears.
 Just like with other similar looking game species such as elk/moose/caribou, mule deer/white-tailed deer, bobcat/lynx, and other animal groups, Washington hunters are responsible for being able to tell the difference between black bears and grizzly bears.
 This knowledge and skill is critical in areas where the ranges of these two bear species overlap (Figure 8).
 In addition, hunters within GMUs 113 and 105 are STRONGLY encouraged to carry bear spray while hunting.
+Hunters should know how to use bear spray before heading into the field.
 Information about bear spray and how to use it can be found here.